redblade7/smtoomuch/README.md

 # smtoomuch

-YKYWTMSMW Fortunes for Linux v6.1-PREVIEW
+YKYWTMSMW Fortunes for Linux v6.1

 Created by redblade7

------DEVELOPMENT VERSION: LAST UPDATED 2017-09-11-----

------You may want to download v6.0 from the Releases page-----
+* v6.1 released on September 16, 2017

-* v6.0 released on September 10, 2017 (Ami Mizuno's Birthday)
+* v6.0/book v6 released on September 10, 2017 (Ami Mizuno's Birthday)
 * v5.x series released and updated during May 2017

 These files for the Linux fortune program provide over 6500 "You Know You Watch Too Much Sailor Moon When..." jokes created between c.
 1995 and 2017.